sahilbathlaofficial/travel/_posts/2019-09-26-kasol-kheerganda.md

 After having breakfast we started our descent to Kasol.The rain was pretty heavy and made it very difficult to trek down as everyone was slipping a lot.
 We did take a different route back to Kasol which was more scenic with views of Ganga River in form of Kheer(White Milk) and a beautiful waterfall.

+We were able to trek down in about 4.5 hours but had to wait for atleast 90 more minutes for others to catch up.
+What actually happened was that 2 guys decided to take a break and grab some tea while others just waited and waited for them to catch up.
+The girls in those who were waiting started crying assuming something bad happened as it was raining pretty heavily as the whole path was more slippery than a butter in a frying pan.
+Fortunately nothing happened and the incident ended with everyone making a good laugh about it.

 Here is a picture of that -

 <div style="width:100%;text-align:center"><img src="/img/kheerganga/river.jpg" style="width:80%"></div>